-Drug or alcohol addiction is a lot more than just the physical symptoms.
-Addiction is about behavior, and habits, and is just as much a mental situation.
-Therapy is used heavily during addiction treatment to help a person learn coping mechanisms, acquire tips, and improve their overall wellbeing.
+Drug and alcohol addiction entails a lot more than just physical symptoms.
+Substance abuse affects behavior, and habits, and is just as much a mental situation as it is a physical one.
+Therapy is essential during addiction treatment.
+Professional counseling can help a person learn coping mechanisms, acquire tips, and improve their overall well-being.
 Understanding why a person started using drugs is just as important in the process of recovery.

-Each type of therapy has its own unique benefits and can be tailored to the individual needs of the person struggling with addiction.
-These are typically used in tandem with addiction treatment services to provide a well-rounded treatment.
+Each type of therapy has its unique benefits and can be tailored to the individual needs of the person struggling with addiction.
+These are typically used in tandem with addiction treatment services to provide a well-rounded treatment and facilitate a successful recovery.
 Let’s break down some of our most commonly used therapy options at Eagle Creek Ranch.

-There are many different types of therapy that can be used to treat addiction.
-Some of the therapy we offer here at Eagle Creek Ranch include:
+Many different therapy services can be used to treat addiction.
+Some of the therapies we offer here at Eagle Creek Ranch include:

 Trauma can be the main reason why a person may turn to drugs or alcohol to self-medicate.
 This is especially true for those who have had experience in the military or have experienced traumatic events.

 Trauma therapy is a type of therapy that can help individuals who have experienced trauma heal from their experiences.
 This type of therapy can help address symptoms of post-traumatic stress disorder (PTSD) and other mental health disorders.
-Trauma therapy can be an important part of recovery for many individuals.
+This type of therapy can be an important part of addiction recovery.

 Equine therapy is a type of therapy that involves working with horses.
 This type of therapy can help individuals in recovery learn about trust, communication, and boundaries.
 Equine therapy can also provide a sense of calm and relaxation.
 Equine therapy is a unique but effective way of understanding life’s simple pleasures while learning valuable tools in the process.